dustinpfister/blog_posts/_posts/express-example.md

 ## 2 - Conclusion

 In time I might get around to creating more expressjs examples, and when I do I will of course expand this post with more examples.
 For the most part I just use express for making simple little server projects for many of my github folders that act as ways to serve up examples of things locally.
 I have to admit that I am a lot more interested in front end development, however maybe that is why I like express so much.
 When it does come to working out at least a little back end code of course I like to use node because I can use the same scripting language that I have come to like using in front end development.
+Working out some things with vanilla javaScript alone can often prove to be time consuming when it comes to nodejs itself, so express helps to make quick work of many common tasks, and there is a wealth of well supported middleware for it also.